oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 Curation is required in Ocean to generate a ranked list of SA sorted from high quality to low.
 In the decentralized settings, curation could be done with staking mechanism & bonding curves.

-A bonding curves is a fixed curve that bonds reserved token (i.e., Ether or Ocean token) with a local ERC20 boned token for a specific SA:
+A bonding curves is a fixed curve that bonds reserved token (i.e., Ether or Ocean token) with a local ERC20 boned token for an associated SA:

 <img src="img/refactoring/BC.jpg" width="1000" />

 The bonding curves determines the exchange ratio with an analytical formula, which models the price of bonded token as a function of its total supply.
 Usually price goes up when total supply increases, which indicates strong demand of bonded tokens.

-**(1) SA as refungible NFTs**
+**(1) Curation for SA template**

-* Each service agreement template is unique in Ocean that can be represented as a unique `ERC721 token`;
 * Each service agreement template has its own fixed bonding curve along with ERC20 bonded tokens;
-* The ERC20 bonded token contract is the owner of ERC721 token (SA template);
-* The mining and burning of ERC20 bonded token is bonded to the fixed bonding curve.
+* Whenever the ERC20 bonded token is minted or burnt, the fixed bonding curve is used to calculate the price of bonded tokens:
+	* calculates how many bonded tokens should be minted for a given amount of Ocean tokens;
+	* calculates how many Ocean tokens should be returned when a given amount of bonded tokens are burnt.

 **(2) The design structure**: